ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/testing-subset-of-tests.md

 * ddescribe: Runs only the current describe block
 * iit: Runs only the current test

 If you want, you can have more than one ddescribe or iit.
-All tests with this special marker are run.
+All tests with this special marker will run.

 %% S94